-Therapeutic Solutions Division

-In its Therapeutic Solutions Business, Olympus uses innovative capabilities in medical technology, therapeutic intervention, and precision manufacturing to help healthcare professionals deliver diagnostic, therapeutic, and minimally invasive procedures to improve clinical outcomes, reduce overall costs, and enhance the quality of life for patients.
-Starting with its early contributions to the development of the polypectomy snare, Olympus' Therapeutic Solutions portfolio has grown to include a wide range of medical devices to help prevent, detect, and treat disease.

-Features of TSD

-Focus on three therapeutic areas (GI-Endotherapy, Urology, and Respiratory)

-In TSD, we contribute to minimally invasive treatment across multiple clinical specialties.
-In particular, we continue to strengthen the product portfolio in the categories of GI-Endotherapy, Urology, and Respiratory.
+Therapeutic Solutions Division In its Therapeutic Solutions Business, Olympus uses innovative capabilities in medical technology, therapeutic intervention, and precision manufacturing to help healthcare professionals deliver diagnostic, therapeutic, and minimally invasive procedures to improve clinical outcomes, reduce overall costs, and enhance the quality of life for patients.
+Starting with its early contributions to the development of the polypectomy snare, Olympus' Therapeutic Solutions portfolio has grown to include an array of surgical energy devices and a wide range of instruments to help prevent, detect, and treat disease.
+Features of TSD Focus on three therapeutic areas (GI EndoTherapy, Urology, and Respiratory) In TSD, we contribute to minimally invasive treatment across multiple clinical specialties.
+In particular, we continue to strengthen the product portfolio in the categories of GI EndoTherapy, Urology, and Respiratory.

-02

 Globally managed from the U.S.

 Strengthen access to key medical clusters and customers in the U.S., the world's largest therapeutic device market.
-03 Enhance capabilities and increase activity in business development in an effort to expand the product portfolio through external partnerships, licensing and M&A Onducted multiple M&A activities, mainly in the GI-Endotherapy, Urology, and Respiratory.
-Market scale and growth forecast of each product
+Enhance capabilities and increase activity in business development in an effort to expand the product portfolio through external partnerships, licensing and M&A Onducted multiple M&A activities, mainly in the GI EndoTherapy, Urology, and Respiratory.
+Market scale and growth forecast of each area GI EndoTherapy ¥350-450 billion Market CAGR 5-7% Urology